The timing of retirement is different for everyone

 Timing depends on how retirement fits you

-The Journal of Happiness Studies from Concordia University illustrates the mind shift from career to retirement, from building- a- future orientation to living in the emotionally meaningful present.
+The Journal of Happiness Studies from Concordia University illustrates the mind shift from career to retirement, from building- a- future orientation to living in an emotionally meaningful present.
 People do not change their personalities or values and so retirement needs to fit with who they are.
 They need a sense of purpose, social connectedness, acceptance of self and the life created, and engagement in meaningful activity.
 Making that transition may take some time and adjustment and communication.

 Do you have a spouse?